 Do I need a visa to go to London?

 Some people may require a visa to visit the UK.
 To find out whether you need a visa to visit London and how to apply, see the UK Visas and Immigration website, or check with your local British Embassy or other diplomatic representative before you travel.

 The rules change regularly, so you should check you have the most up-to-date information for your trip.

 Entry to the country as a visitor is only granted for a limited period.
 If you plan to stay in London for longer, check the UK Visas and Immigration website for visa regulations and further details.

 Do I need a visa to visit London from the European Union?

 Following the UK's decision to leave the European Union, visa-free travel to and from the UK is still in place for EEA and Swiss citizens until at least 2021.

-To enter the UK from 1 January 2021, you must show the correct documents at the UK border.
+To enter the UK, you must show the correct documents at the UK border.

 Visiting the UK